Biometric Face Comparison

 Example

-• 0.413 Matching selfies aiming for high security
+• 0.39 Comparison aiming for high security

 The following characteristics have been measured on our ICAO face quality testing dataset using the DOT Face mobile library for Android and iOS (fast extraction mode):